lincc-frameworks/deepdisc/scripts/README.md

 - eval-metadata: The same as the training metadata, but for the evaluation set.
 - num-gpus: The number of gpus used to train the model.
 Must be a multiple of the batch size specified in the config
 - run-name: A string prefix that will be used to save the outputs of the script such as model weights and loss curves
 - output-dir: The directory to save the outputs

+After training, inference can be done by loading a predictor (as in the demo notebook) with ```predictor = return_predictor_transformer(cfg)```.
+You can use the same config that was used in training, but change the train.init_checkpoint path to the newly saved model.